 “There is also evidence suggesting that the amount of weight gained during pregnancy is important,” Melinda says.
 “So it’s recommended that women discuss individual weight gain targets for pregnancy with their health professionals.
 The amount of weight gain recommended during pregnancy will depend on your weight at the start of pregnancy.”

 Positive steps forward

-Melbourne dietician Melanie McGrice shares with Babyology some other positive steps women can take to help reduce their risk.
-Here’s her top tips for lowering your risk of developing gestational diabetes by maintaining a nutritious diet and lifestyle.
+Melbourne dietitian Melanie McGrice shares other positive steps women can take to help reduce their risk.
+Here are her top tips for lowering your risk of developing gestational diabetes by maintaining a nutritious diet and lifestyle.

 Having small regular meals throughout the day, as opposed to two or three large meals, will keep blood glucose levels steady and avoid spikes.

 Start by avoiding sugar and sugary foods such as lollies and soft drinks and steer away from pastas.